dockboxhq/cli/README.md

 - Implement features for Roadmap

 To run tests, run `go test -v` in the cmd directory.
 To update the golden files, run `go test -update`.

+## License
+This project is licensed under the Apache 2.0 License.